seungjulee/simple-indexer-osmosis/README.md

 ### Infra
 1. Use Websocket to subscribe to new blocks and transactions
 2. If any block height is missing, fetch and index the missing block
+3. Add a way to backfill the data
-3. Load config instead of hard-coded config
+4. Load config instead of hard-coded config

 ### Feature
 1. Separate out the schema for transaction.
 Include more properties